 What is financial risk management?

 Compliance risk impacts FI and NBFI financial risk.
-Determining liabilities means understanding the potential market risks as well as the information security risks.
+Determining liabilities means understanding the potential market risks as well as information security risks.
 As security risk becomes more important than credit risk, FIs and NBFIs need to address information security as part of their overall asset-liability management programs.

 What poses risks to financial institutions?